Daily Trojan

 The Daily Trojan, or "DT," is the student newspaper of the University of Southern California.
 The newspaper is a forum for student expression and is written, edited, and managed by university students.
 The paper is intended to inform USC students, faculty, and staff on the latest news and provide opinion and entertainment.
-Student writers, editors, photographers and artists can develop their talents and air their opinions while providing a service to the campus community through the Daily Trojan.
-Readers can interact with the Daily Trojan by commenting on articles online or writing a letter to the editor.

 Publication

 It is published Monday through Friday (during regularly scheduled class days) and distributed at various locations around campus.
 Articles are also available online at the official Daily Trojan web site.
 The Daily Trojan is produced weekly as the "Summer Trojan" during the summer session, typically on Wednesdays, from commencement until July.

-Although the length of the Daily Trojan varies depending on the volume of advertisements, larger issues throughout the semester include the Orientation version, Career Guide, Transportation Guide, and Restaurant Guide.
+Although the length of the Daily Trojan varies depending on the volume of advertisements, larger issues throughout the semester include the Orientation Issue, Career Guide, Spanish Supplements and Sports Extras.
 Starting in 2006, at least four pages (two spreads) of the paper are printed in color.
-Additional color pages vary with each issue.
+Currently, all pages are printed in color.

-Each currently issue contains a news, opinion, lifestyle and sports section and each section has its own senior editor(s) and staff.
+Each issue contains a news, opinion, arts & entertainment and sports section.
+Each section has its own senior editors and staff.

 The Daily Trojan is an affiliate of UWIRE, which distributes and promotes its content to their network.
 The paper also publishes all of its articles online, with some publications, such as podcasts and videos, being available online exclusively.
+In 2023, the Daily Trojan introduced Daily Trojan Magazine, a completely digital monthly addendum to the paper.

 History

 The first edition of the newspaper was published September 16, 1912, after W.R.
 “Ralph” La Porte, the first student editor of the paper, persuaded university President George Finley Bovard to give USC a student newspaper.
 Subscriptions to the paper, then called The Daily Southern Californian, originally cost $1.75.
 The newspaper was called The Southern Californian in 1915, after it began publishing only four days a week, but returned to five-day-a-week production in 1925 and was renamed The Daily Trojan, as USC had informally adopted the Trojan as a mascot by then.

 The newspaper moved from the now-defunct Moneta Print Shop on Jefferson and University Avenues to its current location in the Student Union in 1928.
 Production was held off-campus until the 1980s in USC's Graphic Services Department, which was located west of the [Harbor Freeway] on Exposition Boulevard.
 The Daily Trojan increasingly began using computers in the '90s, moving to all-digital production in 2005.
-Editors create the paper using Adobe InDesign, InCopy, Photoshop, Illustrator and Dreamweaver.
+Editors create the paper using Adobe InDesign, Photoshop and Illustrator.
 The Daily Trojan's first website was created in 1996, and has gone through several iterations.

+In December 2024, the paper's funding was severely cut.
+Student workers will no longer be paid and the paper will go from five print edition days a week to three.